 Speakers will give individual talks on their respective domains of activities.
 They will then gather for a panel discussion that will explore intersections between different discrimination factors and propose possible strategies and practical approaches that researchers and institutions could adopt to make the field of physics as equitable as possible.

-- Erin Teich, University of Pennsylvania, or Perry Zurn, American Universit, on gender biases and LGBTQ+ discrimination, as covered in "Tackling Academia’s Publication Inequities"
+- Erin Teich, University of Pennsylvania, on gender biases and LGBTQ+ discrimination, as covered in "Tackling Academia’s Publication Inequities.”

-- Aradhna Tripati, University of California, Los Angeles, on racial biases as covered in "Systemic Racism Reflected in Grant Allocations, Researchers Argue"
+- Vernon Morris, Arizona State University, on racial biases as covered in "Systemic Racism Reflected in Grant Allocations, Researchers Argue.”